elhigu/cmake-findhwloc/README.md

 ================================

 Finds out if hwloc is available and suggests how to get it for your platform.
-(e.g. download binary distribution for Windows and setup HwlocROOT env variable)
+(e.g. download binary distribution for Windows and setup HWLOC_ROOT env variable)

+On Windows macro tries to find static library, so you won't need to install any extra dlls.

 ## Try it out